Mwimwii/dashboard/README.md

 ## Introduction

 This is a fork of mwimwi's  repository by the same name.
-The Dashboard is a web app that allows for the real-time monitoring of websites and their status, status being whether their web server is online, and if they have an error or non `success` (200)  http response code.
+The Dashboard is a web app that allows for the real-time monitoring of websites and their status, status being whether their web server is online, and if they have an error or non `success` (200)  http response code, or an SSL error.

 ## Download & Installation